About Our Authors

 Are there stipends available?

-Yes, each teacher who attends the summer workshop will receive a $800 stipend upon completion of the workshop and deliverables.
-Additional stipends may be available for specific engagements throughout the following school year.
-Those details will be shared during the summer workshop.
+Yes, each teacher who attends the summer workshop will receive a $600 stipend upon completion of the workshop and deliverables.

 I have food allergies/restrictions/am a vegetarian or vegan.
 What kinds of meals will be served at the summer workshop?